sdsarun/portfolio/README.md

 # Portfolio

-This repository collects the works that we have done for training and for our own enjoyment.
+This repository collects the works that i have done for practice and enjoyment purposes...